Full Width Scroll

 ES: What about composition?

-HW: I feel like I’m very basic when it comes to composition.
+HW: I feel like I’m very classic when it comes to composition.
 I like it dead centre.
-I’ve been trying to use more range finders rather than looking through the lens so that it actually stops me from being too anal about the composition, because I think it can get a little bit boring.
-I just like it to be straight and in the centre.
+I use range finders sometimes to stop myself being too anal about the composition.

 ES: Is there something that you really want to photograph?